johanbook/dotfiles/README.md

 To activate it you must logout and choose `i3` next to the login button.

 # Vim
 Install Vundle using git clone.
 Once installed, run `:PluginInstall` inside Vim.
-After that, you should be set to go.
+After that, you should be good to go.

+# Other
+There is a Gruvbox theme for Chrome (and Firefox).
+Add it.